Paraquat Parkinson’s Lawyer

 There are four primary motor symptoms of Parkinson’s, of which only one or two may be present in the early stages.
 As it is a progressive disease, symptoms continue to develop over time.
 The four primary symptoms are:

 - Resting tremor

 - Bradykinesia - reduction of fine motor control

 - Postural instability or impaired balance.
 This becomes more noticeable in later stages.

 In 2017, the Unified Parkinson’s Advocacy Council requested that the EPA reject the re-registration of Paraquat because of the harm it causes to human health.
-In its request, the council included studies that showed a link between low-level Paraquat exposure and an increased risk of developing Parkinson’s.
-Additionally, a bill was introduced into Congress in July 2019 to try to end the sale of Paraquat in the United States.
+In its request, the council included studies showing a link between low-level Paraquat exposure and an increased risk of Parkinson’s.
+Additionally, a bill was introduced in Congress in July 2019 to try to end the sale of Paraquat in the United States.

 The EPA has acknowledged that Paraquat is highly toxic and dangerous.
 The agency announced in 2016 that it would be further exploring the dangers and health risks of the chemical, specifically the epidemiology data about Paraquat use and its relationship to Parkinson’s disease.